cucumber/docs/content/cucumber.md

 # Data Tables

 {{% text "java" %}}
-The simplest way to pass a `List<String>` to a Step Definition is to use commas:
+The simplest way to pass a `List<String>` to a step definition is to use commas:

 ```gherkin
 Given the following animals: cow, horse, sheep